-What’s better than a record-setting holiday sales season?
-A record-setting holiday sales season with even more sales and less effort!
-You’ll already be processing tons of orders this peak season, so we’ve come up with a few ways for you to up that average order value and build some customer loyalty at the same time.
-Here are 5 great ways to upsell more product during the upcoming holiday season:
+What’s better than a holiday sales season?
+A record-setting holiday sales season with more sales and less effort!
+You’ll already be processing tons of orders this peak season, so we’ve come up with a few ways for you to up that average order value and build some customer loyalty simultaneously.
+Here are 5 great ways to upsell more products during the upcoming holiday season:

-The customer is poised to click the ‘buy now’ button, but then they see an awesome recommended product ad that complements exactly what they just ordered.
+The customer is poised to click the ‘buy now’ button, but then they see a great recommended product ad that complements what they just ordered.
 Or, just as they’re ready to check out, a window pops up that says “Did you remember…?” with a list of commonly-forgotten holiday items such as winter gear, underwear, batteries, or gift-wrapping.
-The suggestions all depend on your product mix, but the tactic remains the same: you’ve already got a captive customer who’s committed to buy, so why not try to add a few extra items to that sale?
-You can even offer a discount on those recommended items if they buy it with their current purchase.
+The suggestions depend on your product mix, but the tactic remains the same: you’ve already got a captive customer committed to buy, so why not try adding a few extra items to that sale?
+You can even offer a discount on those recommended items when they add them to their current purchase.

 2) Offer matching items

 The product page is the perfect place to promote other products!
 Weird, right?
 But it works!
 Retailers like Carter’s are pros at this – when you look at an adorable little shirt on their site, you’ll notice that images of entire outfits (pants, socks, and even shoes) appear on the sidebar, paired with the product you’re viewing.
 Who can resist?!
 Use product photography and product descriptions to provide insight into how these items go together, then give customers an easy one-click option to add everything they see to their cart at once.